-- 37. The Director's term of office shall be: - a.
+- 43. The Director's term of office shall be: - a.
 President elected or appointed for two years from the date of the meeting at which they are elected or appointed, or until their successors are elected or appointed. two years beginning on the even numbered years. - b.
 Vice Presidents elected or appointed for two years from the date of the meeting at which they are elected or appointed, or until their successors are elected or appointed. - c.
 VP of Marketing, V.P. of Finance, and VP of Operations two years beginning on the odd numbered years. - d.
-VP Planning/Development, and VP Indigenous Development two years beginning on the even numbered years. - 38.
+VP Planning/Development, and VP Indigenous Development two years beginning on the even numbered years. - 44.
 The office of Director shall be automatically vacated: - a.
 If a Director shall resign his/her office by delivering a written resignation to the Head Office of the Saskatchewan Lacrosse Association; - b.
 If a Director is found by a court to be of unsound mind; - c.
 If a Director becomes physically unable to fulfil his/her duties; - d.
 If a Director becomes bankrupt or suspends payment or compounds with his/her creditors; - e.
-If at a special general meeting of members a resolution is passed by at least two-thirds (2/3) of the voting members present at the meeting of which notice specifying the intention to pass such a resolution has been given, that the Director be removed from office; - f. on death; - 39.
-Provided that if any vacancy shall occur for any reason in this paragraph contained, the SLA Executive by majority vote, may by appointment, fill the vacancy with a member of the Association for the duration of his/her term. - 40.
-Should a vacancy occur in any office for reasons other than those stated in this Bylaw, the SLA Executive may appoint a person to fill such a vacancy on an interim basis. - 41.
-The Directors shall serve as such without remuneration, and no Director shall directly or indirectly receive any profit from his/her position as such; provided that a Director may be paid or reimbursed for reasonable expenses incurred by him/her in the performance of his/her duties. - 42.
+If at a special general meeting of members, a resolution is passed by at least two-thirds (2/3) of the voting members present at the meeting of which notice specifying the intention to pass such a resolution has been given, that the Director be removed from office; - f. on death; - 45.
+If at any time, there are any vacancies on the SLA Executive and/or SLA Chairpersons, the SLA Board of Directors can call for nominations from the membership.
+All nominations for vacant SLA positions need to be submitted to the SLA Office a minimum of seven (7) days prior to the appropriate elections/s.
+At which time, the SLA Membership will conduct a special vote to appoint an individual to the vacant position by means of majority vote.
+The successful individual would serve out the remaining SLA Board and/or Chairpersons term/s.
+The process of how the special vote will take place will be determined by the Executive.
+The process will be sent out to the Membership at the time of the call for nominations. - 46.
+The Directors shall serve as such without remuneration, and no Director shall directly or indirectly receive any profit from his/her position as such; provided that a Director may be paid or reimbursed for reasonable expenses incurred by him/her in the performance of his/her duties. - 47.
 A retiring Director shall remain in office until the dissolution or adjournment of the meeting at which his/her retirement is accepted and his/her successor is elected.